 To achieve proper ventilation in your beehives, air must be able to flow through and around the entire structure.
-A beehive stand allows more air to reach the bottom, encouraging more circulation up and through the hive.
-This also gives your hive some distance from the wet ground and any excess moisture the spring and summer rainfall might bring.
+A hive bottom and beehive stand allow more air to reach the bottom, encouraging more circulation up and through the hive.
+The beehive stand also gives your hive some distance from the wet ground and any excess moisture the spring and summer rainfall might bring.

 Use Screen Doors

 We use screen doors in our houses to let in the comfortable summer breeze without welcoming unwanted pests or critters.
 You can do the same thing with your beehives by installing screened bottom boards.
 These let the air rise up and through your beehive, providing much-needed ventilation as the air gets warmer and more humid throughout the season.

 Let Air Flow Through the Top

 As you increase airflow in the bottom of your hive, you have to provide an escape for all that hot air at the top.
 Add upper entrances or use a notched inner cover to let the air rise up and through the hive.
 This will also reduce traffic jams at your hive’s entrances as the forager bees move in and out of the hive.

 One of the best tips for giving your beehives enough ventilation this summer is to simply trust your honey bees to handle the weather.
 Honey bees are remarkable creatures that know how to take care of themselves.
 They’re experts at managing their own temperature and productivity, and they don’t always need your help.
 Don’t inspect the hive so often that it ruins your honey bees’ productivity.
 Instead, give them the resources they need—such as a clean, safe water source and some shade on particularly sunny days—and let them do what they do best.